AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/advertising.md

 This tutorial covers the steps for retrieving data from a third-party advertising application and ingesting it into Adobe Experience Platform through source connectors and the [[!DNL Flow Service]](https://www.adobe.io/experience-platform-apis/references/flow-service/) API.

+>[!NOTE]
+>
+>In order to create a dataflow, you must already have a valid [!DNL Google AdWords] base connection ID.
+If you do not have this ID, then see the steps on how to [create a [!DNL Google AdWords] base connection](../create/advertising/ads.md) before attempting to do this tutorial.

 ## Getting started

-This tutorial requires you to have information about the file you wish to bring into Platform, including the file's path and structure.
-If you do not have this information, see the tutorial on [exploring a advertising application using the Flow Service API](../../api/create/advertising/ads.md) before attempting this tutorial.

-This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:
+This tutorial requires you to have a working understanding of the following components of Adobe Experience Platform:

 * [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   * [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.